GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 The RECOMMENDED timeout is a random value in the range
 \[initial_timeout, MIN(initial_timeout * 2^retry_count, maximum_timeout)\],
-with a RECOMMENDED initial_timeout of 4 seconds and a RECOMMENDED maximum_timeout of 120 seconds.
+with a RECOMMENDED initial_timeout of 4 seconds and a RECOMMENDED maximum_timeout of 120 seconds (which is the recommended minimum NAT mapping timeout described in {{RFC4787}}).

 Note that the recommended initial_timeout is larger than the initial timout recommended in the similar algorithm from Section 5.2.3.4.3 of